 Year-end financial moves to make the 2023 tax season easier

-The 2023 tax season is already looking stressful, with the IRS' returns backlog growing and the agency warning Americans that their refunds might shrink.
-But taxpayers can set themselves up for a relatively painless filing by taking a few steps before the end of the year.
+The 2023 tax season is already looking stressful, with the IRS' returns backlog growing and the agency warning Americans that their refunds might come later than usual.
+Millions of U.S. taxpayers may also see smaller refunds.
+But there's a handful of steps taxpayers can take now to set themselves up for an easier time come April.

-Putting money toward retirement, cleaning up investment accounts and doing a quick check to make sure all your income is accounted for can go a long way toward reducing nasty surprises when it comes time to file.
+Maxing out retirement contributions, cleaning up investment accounts and checking to make sure all your income is accounted for can go a long way toward reducing nasty surprises when it comes time to file.

 Here are the top last-minute financial moves advisers recommend.

 If you have access to a tax-deferred retirement account, like a 401(k), 403(b) or traditional IRA, consider boosting your contributions in the last weeks of the year.
-Every dollar you put toward retirement lowers your current income, reducing the amount of money on which you'll be taxed.
+Every dollar you put into retirement lowers your income, reducing the amount of money on which you'll be taxed.

 The most you can contribute to a 401(k) this year is $20,500 if you're 49 or younger, or $26,500 if you're 50 or older.
 If you've contributed less than that, consider putting all or most of your last paycheck into your retirement fund.